alibaba/GraphScope/docs/graphscope_positioning.md

 interfaces and more efficient data movements.
 Additionally, the [disaggregated design](./overview.md) of GraphScope allows users to independently deploy each engine, if they only need to focus on certain workloads.

-## Conclusion
-If you are searching for a scalable system for graph analytical processing, GraphScope may be your best option, with the state-of-the-art performance and a range of SDKs and programming interfaces.

-If you are searching for a graph database for graph queries, and performance and scalability are your primary concerns rather than transaction guarantees, then GraphScope is a suitable platform.

-If you are searching for a system that simultaneously offers various types of graph workloads, GraphScope is the ideal platform for high-performance and scalability.